sonniebailey/sonniebailey.github.io/about-content.md

 * I'll ask lots of high-level questions.
 For example:

-	* What would you do differently if money wasn’t an issue?
+	* What would you do differently if money wasn't an issue?

 	* What would you do if you found out you only had five or ten good years of life left?

-	* What are some _worst case_ scenarios that you’d rather not entertain?
+	* What are some _worst case_ scenarios that you'd rather not entertain?

 	* Questions to get an insight into your psychological tolerance for risk.
-I ask questions like what you’d see in an online risk tolerance questionnaire (like [here](https://sorted.org.nz/tools/investor-kickstarter)).
+I ask questions like what you'd see in an online risk tolerance questionnaire (like [here](https://sorted.org.nz/tools/investor-kickstarter)).
 But I ask questions in a more open-ended way.
 For example:

-		* When it comes to investing, what does “risk” mean to you?
+		* When it comes to investing, what does "risk" mean to you?

 		* How would you characterise your tolerance for risk, compared to other people at your age and stage?

 		* How would you describe your experience with investing?

-		These questions don’t lend themselves to multiple-question answers.
-They lead to _discussions_, which reveal nuances and complexities that “yes”, “no”, or “maybe” responses can’t match.
+		These questions don't lend themselves to multiple-question answers.
+They lead to _discussions_, which reveal nuances and complexities that "yes", "no", or "maybe" responses can't match.

 I will probably work through some "flawcasting" in relation to your financial situation.
 Specifically, we will consider a number of assumptions/variables that you are making (either explicitly or implicitly to date!) and see how these translate into your long-term financial situation.
 As part of this, we will investigate the strength of your assumptions, and look at different types of scenarios.
 (I use the term "flawcasting" instead of forecasting, because the only guarantee someone can give about a long-term forecast is that it will be wrong!)